nlkinlock/Rminicourse/index.md

 ## Try It!

-First, create a vector, y, with 10 draws from a standard normal distribution (mean = 0, sd = 1).
+First, create a vector, y, with 10 random samples from a standard normal distribution (mean = 0, sd = 1).

-1. Compute `y * 2` for 10 iterations (the length of vector y) using a for loop.
+1. Compute `y[i] * 2` for 10 iterations (the length of vector y) using a for loop with index i.
 Place the output in a <b>vector</b>.

-2. Compute `y * 2` for 10 iterations using a for loop.
+2. Compute `y[i] * 2` for 10 iterations using a for loop.
 Place the output in a <b>list</b>.

-3. Find the the 47th element in the output vector from question 1 and the output list from question 2.
+3. Find the the 4th element in the output vector from question 1 and the output list from question 2.

 4. What do each of these loops do?